antrea-io/antrea/docs/design/ovs-pipeline.md

   - bit 16 is used to indicate whether the destination MAC address of a packet is "known", i.e. corresponds to an entry in [L2ForwardingCalcTable], which is essentially a "dmac" table.
+  - bit 19 is used to indicate whether the destination and source MACs of the packet should be rewritten in the [l3ForwardingTable].
+The bit is set for packets received from the tunnel port in the [ClassifierTable].
+The destination MAC of such packets is the Global Virtual MAC and should be rewritten to the destination port's MAC before output to the port.
+When such a packet is destined to a Pod, its source MAC should be rewritten to the local gateway port's MAC too.
 * reg1 (NXM_NX_REG1): it is used to store the egress OF port for the packet.
 It is set by [DNATTable] for traffic destined to services and by [L2ForwardingCalcTable] otherwise.
 It is consumed by [L2ForwardingOutTable] to